 36) Gifts on Christmas Eve – Many people have the tradition of opening one gift on Christmas Eve.
 Others do a Christmas Eve Box.
 Our family likes to split the gift opening up a bit and let the kids open a few gifts on Christmas Eve and a few on Christmas Day.

-More Christmas Eve Traditions
+More Family Traditions for Christmas Eve

 37) Leave out Cookies for Santa – This is such a classic tradition!
 Many people leave out cookies and a glass of milk for Santa as a thank you for coming and leaving the gifts.
 This tradition teaches children kindness and thoughtfulness.